Simon-McIntosh/nakasvr/README.md

 ```

 ## Use
-Connection of a local Spyder IDE to a remote client requires the lanuch of a Spyder kernel on the server side.
+Connection of a local Spyder IDE to a remote client requires the launch of a Spyder kernel on the server side.
 This is managed using the following script

 ###